virtualcitySYSTEMS/map-ui/documentation/CATEGORIES.md

 # Components Concept
-Components is a central control element to show Items of Categories from the VcsApp.dynamicContext.
+Components is a central control element to show Items of Categories from the VcsApp dynamic module.
 For content to be shown in the Components window a Category has to be added to the VcsApp and a Plugin or the VcsApp has to add the Category to the `categoryManager`.